 Are you traveling to Mykonos from Rafina port?

-Then, there is a Hellenic Seaways daily ferry from Rafina to Mykonos.
-This ferry departs from Rafina at 7.15 in the morning and arrives in Mykonos at 9.30!
+Then, there is a Hellenic Seaways ferry departing almost daily from Rafina to Mykonos.
+This ferry departs from Rafina at 7.15 in the morning and arrives at Mykonos at 9.30!

-Seajets ferries travel from Athens to Mykonos, from the port of Rafina and Piraeus.
+Seajets ferries travel from Athens to Mykonos, from the port of Rafina.
 There are 1-2 ferry routes from Rafina to Mykonos daily.
-More specifically, there is usually one ferry from Rafina to Mykonos at 7.40 in the morning that arrives in Mykonos at 9.55 and another morning ferry that departs from Rafina at 7.15 and arrives in Mykonos at 9.25.
-There is also a daily ferry from Rafina to Mykonos, departing from Rafina at 15.00 (sometimes 14.50) and arriving in Mykonos at 17.05.
+More specifically, there is usually one ferry from Rafina to Mykonos at 7.40 in the morning, arriving at Mykonos at 9.55.
+There is also a daily ferry from Rafina to Mykonos, departing from Rafina at 15.00 (sometimes 14.50) and arriving at Mykonos at 17.05.